 Some quilters add a line of stitching within a 1/4" of the quilt's edge so they can remove the safety pins at the edge early on.
 Be sure your binding will cover this stitching later on.

-As your piecing becomes more involved, so too, will your quilting plan.
+As your piecing becomes more involved, so too, does your quilting plan.

 Complete any additional quilting in the following order: